Deeeeen/AWS_S3_glacier/README.md

 -u <account id>             the account that owns the vault (optional) -v <vault name>             the name of the vault
 -o <output file>            the output file name
-** if you don’t use -u flag or use -u -, it will set the account id you used to configure the AWS CLI as default account id ** You can also go on AWS S3 Glacier console to check if the archive appears there
+** If you don’t use -u flag or use -u -, it will set the account id you used to configure the AWS CLI as default account id ** You can also go on AWS S3 Glacier console to check if the archive appears there
 ```